Moon landing: LADEE (U.S.)

-Manfred Memorial Moon Mission (Luxemburg)
+Manfred Memorial Moon Mission (Luxembourg)

-The Manfred Memorial Moon Mission was launched on the 23 October 2014.
+The Manfred Memorial Moon Mission was launched on 23 October 2014.
 It conducted a lunar flyby and operated for 19 days which was four times longer than expected.
 The Manfred Memorial Moon Mission remained attached to the upper stage of its launch vehicle (CZ-3C/E).
 The spacecraft along with its upper stage impacted the Moon on 4 March 2022.

 21st century uncrewed soft landings and attempts

 Chang'e 3 (China)

-On 14 December 2013 at 13:12 UTC Chang'e 3 soft-landed a rover on the Moon.
+On 14 December 2013 at 13:12 UTC, Chang'e 3 soft-landed a rover on the Moon.
 This was China's first soft landing on another celestial body and world's first lunar soft landing since Luna 24 on 22 August 1976.
 The mission was launched on 1 December 2013.
 After successful landing, the lander release the Yutu rover, which moved 114 meters before being immobilized due to system malfunction.
 But the rover was still operational until July 2016.